 The Tax Collector's mission is to collect as much tax revenue as possible that is due to the town, to help the Town meet its financial obligations each year.

-The Tax Collector is responsible for the preparation and mailing of the tax bills based on information contained on the current tax roll certified by the Assessing Department.
+The Tax Collector is responsible for the preparation and mailing of the tax bills based on information contained on the current tax roll certified by the Assessing Department, and for accepting tax payment, applying payment to the proper account, and depositing funds in a timely manner.

 The Tax Year is from April 1 to March 31

 Newton's Tax Bills are due semi-annually in the months of July and December and are mailed to the owner of record (at the time when tax bills are printed) at least one month prior to the due date.
 The first bill, due July 1st, covers April 1st to Sept.
 30th.
-It is an estimate based on one half of the last years total taxes.
-The tax rate is then set by the NH State Dept. of Revenue Administration (DRA), usually sometime in October/November.
-The second bill, due in Dec. covers Oct 1st to March 31st.
-It is calculated using the new tax rate multiplied by your property's assessed value as of April 1st, less any payments made on the first bill.
+The amount due is an estimate based on approximately one half of the prior year total tax.
+Sometime in October, the tax rate for the current year is set by the NH State Dept. of Revenue Administration (DRA).
+The second bill, which covers Oct 1st to March 31st, is due in December.
+It is calculated using the new tax rate multiplied by your property's assessed value as of April 1st of the current year.
+Your December bill will reflect the new tax rate, payments made on the July bill, and the balance that is due.
+Any prior year balances will also be noted.

 Tax Payers Responsibility: